knowledgejunkie/xmltv-lineup-generator-uk/README.md

 Robustness
 ----------

+In October/November 2012 many Wikipedia-based platform EPGs were deleted when it was determined that they were in contravention of Wikipedia policies.
+Backups of the relevant EPGs (providing channel numbering and other useful information) were taken and are now used when creating lineups.

+If you notice any channels that have been renamed/added/deleted on a platform which are not reflected in its lineup, please inform the developer.

 This tool employs significant pattern and string matching when merging data from multiple sources, and thus is prone to breakage if channel names or other key matching data are not consistent across sources.
-However, this tool has been used successfully for several months, and the author works to ensure sources maintain consistency over time.

-If you notice any channels that have been renamed/added/deleted on a service which are not reflected in a lineup, please inform the developer.

 Author information